-SSP laws vary considerably across the country, ranging from registration requirements for participants to prohibiting the operation of an SSP without approval from local governing bodies.
-The CDC strongly recommends that SSPs "provide low-threshold access to services."24 Thresholds, in the context of services related to substance use disorder, are barriers "that people must cross in order to gain access [to services] and make use of the help offered."25 In their study of thresholds, Edland-Gryt and Skatvedt identified four main thresholds that people seeking services face: (1) the registration threshold; (2) the competence threshold; (3) the threshold of effectiveness; and (4) the threshold of trust.26 According to the authors, "The registration threshold is central, because almost all offers of help and assistance ... are based on the clients' initiative and their willingness to register themselves as a person in need of help."27 The threshold of competence "concerns clients' capabilities to put forward their needs or requests in a way that the staff can understand and act upon," while "the efficiency threshold concerns clients who are rejected or receive less help than they need."28 Finally, the threshold of trust is best described as the "quality of [the] relationship with the service provider."29 The CDC provides that, "all SSPs should strive to address each of these barriers," which includes "maximizing access (service location and hours) and ensuring anonymity and no requirements for participation in other services."30
+SSP laws vary widely across the country, ranging from registration requirements for participants to prohibiting the operation of an SSP without approval from local governing bodies.
+The CDC strongly recommends that SSPs "provide low-threshold access to services."24 Thresholds, in the context of services related to substance use disorder, are barriers "that people must cross in order to gain access [to services] and make use of the help offered."25 One study of thresholds identified four main thresholds that people seeking services face: (1) the registration threshold; (2) the competence threshold; (3) the threshold of effectiveness; and (4) the threshold of trust.26 According to the study's authors, "[t]he registration threshold is central, because almost all offers of help and assistance ... are based on the clients' initiative and their willingness to register themselves as a person in need of help."27 The threshold of competence "concerns clients' capabilities to put forward their needs or requests in a way that the staff can understand and act upon," while "the efficiency threshold concerns clients who are rejected or receive less help than they need."28 Finally, the threshold of trust is best described as the "quality of [the] relationship with the service provider."29 The CDC provides that, "all SSPs should strive to address each of these barriers," which includes "maximizing access (service location and hours) and ensuring anonymity and no requirements for participation in other services."30

 The maps on the following pages reflect states with statutory or regulatory provisions that might be considered a barrier to access for PWID.
-For instance, as of July 2023, seven states (Delaware, Maine, Maryland, New Jersey, New Mexico, New York, and Rhode Island) require that participants register with, or otherwise be identified as a participant of, the SSP;31 eight states (Connecticut, Delaware, Maine, Maryland, New Jersey, New Mexico, New York, and Ohio) require that either employees, volunteers, participants, or all of the above have identification or another method of identifying such person as an employee, volunteer, or
+For instance, as of March 2025, seven states (Delaware, Maine, Maryland, New Jersey, New Mexico, New York, and Rhode Island) require that participants register with, or otherwise be identified as a participant of, the SSP; eight states (Connecticut, Delaware, Maine, Maryland, New Jersey, New Mexico, New York, and Ohio) require that either employees, volunteers, participants, or all of the above have identification or another method of identifying such person as an employee, volunteer, or participant of an SSP; and four states (Delaware, Maryland, Virginia, and West Virginia) and the District of Columbia require that programs have some way to identify hypodermic needles and syringes supplied by the SSP.
+On their face, these provisions do not appear to inhibit access to an SSP; however, PWID and are in need of the services provided by an SSP might be reluctant to make use of those services if they are required to register or carry identification that reflects their participation in an SSP.